-Assembly bypoll results: BJP suffers major blow before 2019 elections, wins just one out of nine seats
+Assembly bypoll results: BJP suffers major blow before 2019 elections, wins just one out of 10 seats

-In a major electoral reversal for the BJP ahead of next year’s general elections, the saffron party failed to put its best foot forward in nine Assembly constituencies spread across eight states, where bye-elections were held on Monday.
+In a major electoral reversal for the BJP ahead of next year’s general elections, the saffron party failed to put its best foot forward in 10 Assembly constituencies spread across nine states, where bye-elections were held on Monday.
 The BJP, which has been on a winning spree in the assembly elections, has little to be happy about this time around as it won just one seat in Uttarakhand.

 While Congress bagged three (in Maharashtra, Meghalaya and Punjab’s Shahkot), others secured six seats.
 The JMM got two in Jharkhand, while CPI(M), SP, RJD and Trinamool one each in Kerala, UP, Bihar and West Bengal, respectively.